-- Press the Speaker Selector Switch to RADIO position to connect the dash radio to the deluxe sound speakers.
-Speaker switch is located near the DVD player. - RADIO - Adjust volume with radio buttons or radio remote.
+- Press the Speaker Selector switch to RADIO position to connect the dash radio to the deluxe sound speakers.
+Speaker switch is located near the Radio/ DVD player. - Adjust volume with radio buttons or radio remote.

-See the rearview monitor reference guide provided in your InfoCase for specific instructions provided by manufacturer.
+See the manufacturer's user guide provided in your InfoCase for complete operating instructions.